Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st_March 2017.

-All the recommendations of the Audit Committee have been accepted by the Board of Directorsof the Company.
+All recommendations of the Audit Committee have been accepted by the Board of Directorsof the Company.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

-Your Directors state:
+Your Directors state that:

-in the preparation of the annual accounts the applicable accounting standardshave been followed and no material departures have been made from the same; theappropriate accounting policies have been selected and applied consistently and have madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2015 andof the profit of the Company for the year ended 31st March 2015;
+in the preparation of the annual accounts the applicable accounting standardshave been followed and no material departures have been made from the same; theappropriate accounting policies have been selected and applied consistently and have madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2017 and of the profitof the Company for the year ended 31st March 2017.

-that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; the annual accounts have been prepared on an ongoing concern basis.
+the proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities; the annual accounts have been prepared on an ongoing concern basis.

 the internal financial controls to be followed by the Company had been laid downand such internal financial controls are adequate and were operating effectively; and the proper systems had been devised to ensure compliance with the provisions of allapplicable laws and such systems were adequate and operating effectively.